 Mar 3, 2017

 Sales training organizations have long struggled with how to achieve long-term behavioral change, and how to prove it.
-The research brief from Sirius Decisions explains how combining coaching with enhanced measurement can actually deliver the visibility and accountability that you’re looking for.
+The research brief from Sirius Decisions explains how combining coaching with enhanced measurement can actually deliver the visibility and accountability you need.

 Sales coaching is often left up to managers to execute as part of on-the-job training.
 This has resulted in sub-optimal results, particularly where managers are not equipped with the knowledge and tools to coach or where reps are left to develop bad habits.
 To help reps bridge the gap between on-the-job realities and the skills and processes they’re taught in formal training, coaching must be offered in two ways: